• Share this on:

 Luxury consumer

-In the European luxury swimwear market brands such as Agent Provocateur, Moschino and Versace sell extremely fashionable, luxurious swimwear at a very high retail price.
-In this segment, creativity and uniqueness rule, together with perfect fit and high-quality fabrics and trims (from nominated suppliers).
-Because buyers in this segment have extremely high standards regarding design, workmanship, material quality and brand image, production mostly takes place in Europe.
+In the European luxury swimwear market, brands such as Agent Provocateur, Moschino and Versace sell extremely fashionable, luxurious swimwear at very high retail prices.
+Creativity and uniqueness rule in this segment, along with perfect fit and high-quality fabrics and trims (from nominated suppliers).
+Because buyers in this segment have extremely high standards for design, workmanship, material quality and brand image, production mostly takes place in Europe.
 Order quantities are low.

 In the high-performance sportswear segment, athletic swimmers buy their swimwear primarily for its functionality.
 Brands such as Arena, Speedo and TYR focus on performance and high-quality materials.
-Fabrics are typically highly technical, lightweight and drag reducing.
-This category does not grow fast; demand is led by innovation.
+Fabrics are typically highly technical, lightweight and drag-reducing.
+This category will not grow fast and demand is led by innovation.

 Fashion-conscious consumer

-The upper-middle market caters to fashion-conscious consumers.
-It is home to A brands such as Oxbow, Brunotti and Protest.
-This segment is more relevant for ladies’ swimwear than for men’s, because women are typically more motivated to follow the latest fashion trends, whereas men tend to be more practical and don’t mind wearing the same swimwear for several seasons.
+The upper-middle market consists of top-tier brands such as Oxbow, Brunotti and Protest.
+This segment is more relevant for women’s than men’s swimwear as women are typically more motivated to follow the latest fashion trends, while men tend to be more practical.
 Consumers in this segment appreciate brand image, original designs and high-quality materials.
-Retail prices are medium-high, order quantities are low to medium.
+Retail prices are medium-high and order quantities low to medium.

 Practical consumer

-Practical consumers shop for swimwear that is comfortable and easy-care, at brands and retailers such as Calzedonia, Next or Hunkemöller.
+Practical consumers shop for swimwear that is comfortable and easy-care, from brands and retailers such as Calzedonia, Next or Hunkemöller.
 This target group cares about fashion but is guided by their budget.
-Order quantities are medium-high, retail prices low to medium.
+Order quantities are medium-high and retail prices low to medium.

 Price-conscious consumer